sideprotocol/testnet/side-testnet-3/README.md

 sided start
 ```

-Now you have to wait; the blockchain will start at the genesis time.
+Now you have to wait; the blockchain will start at the genesis time (UTC 15:00, March 26).

 # Gentx Submission